 The Vice Presidents Association were huge in changing around the fortunes of Hull FC.
 They paid an outright fee to sign Steve Norton, one of our greatest ever players, to the club, and from that our fortunes just bettered and bettered.
 We had a coach in Arthur Bunting who everyone believed in, and his signings, such as Vince Farrar, laid a platform for the future, a future adorned with silverware.

-In that side we had workhorses.
+In that side Hull had workhorses.
 Players that did all the ugly stuff and were prepared to go that extra mile for the cause.
 Then of course there were away trips to the likes of Bramley, Whitehaven and the like.
 The season actually kicked off at Bramley with a narrow win, then we demolished the 2016 Challenge Cup giant killers Oldham, (still laughing) 61-10 in a game where Sammy Lloyd equally the club record for goals in a game.
 He nailed 14 attempts that day.
 The record had stood since 1921 when Jim Kennedy set it against Rochdale.
 Lloyd in fact went on to attain the club’s record for total goals kicked in a season with a massive total of 170, which is unlikely to be beaten, not even by goal kicking supremo Marc Sneyd.

 Sammy Lloyd speaking in 2009: “It was something special, unique and packed with drama.
 We were under so much pressure.
 Not because of promotion, we’d already got that, but because we could create Rugby League history by winning every league game we played.

-“All the boys were aware of how massive that was and the fact you don’t get a second chance – a defeat or draw and that would have been it. “t showed in our performance because we were tense and nervy and struggled to produce the form we had shown in winning the other 25 games.
+“All the boys were aware of how massive that was and the fact you don’t get a second chance – a defeat or draw and that would have been it.
+It showed in our performance because we were tense and nervy and struggled to produce the form we had shown in winning the other 25 games.
 But the key was we had to class and quality to dig our way out of trouble and come up with the goods when it mattered.

 “That’s the sign of a good team and we were just that as we proved over the next few years.”